gugakipiani/weather-app/README.md

 A command-line weather app that fetches real-time weather data using the OpenWeather API, with support for Georgian translation.

 ## Features

 - Live weather data by city
-- Translates output to Georgian using the `translate` library
+- Translates output to **Georgian** using the `translate` package
+- Displays:
+  - Temperature (actual and "feels like")
+  - Humidity and wind speed
+  - Visibility
-- Temperature, wind, humidity, visibility, sunrise & sunset
+  - Sunrise and sunset times
-- CSV lookup for country names using ISO codes
+- Uses a CSV file to convert ISO country codes to full country names

+---

+## 📦 Requirements

+- Python 3.8 or higher
+- An OpenWeatherMap API key
+- Internet connection

+---

-## How to Run
+## 🛠️ How to Run

 1. **Clone the repository:**